 Five criteria are used to determine the merit of an application:

 - Quality of the proposed research;

-- Relevance of the proposal to how mechanisms of aging may lead to AD or encourage healthy brain aging;
+- Relevance of the proposal to Alzheimer's disease or healthy brain aging;

 - Excellence of the research environment;

-- Likelihood that the project will advance the applicant's career in basic research on the mechanisms of aging and AD
+- Likelihood that the project will advance the applicant's career in Alzheimer's Disease or healthy brain aging

-For one of the awards, priority may be given to an investigator with a research interest related to healthy brain aging provided the application is deemed to meet the highest standards set by AFAR's Research Committee.
+For one of the awards, priority may be given to an investigator with a research project that has great translational potential provided the application is deemed to meet the highest standards set by AFAR's Review Committee.

 If you are using animals in your research, please review Principles of Animal Use for Gerontological Research.